|

 to the researcher interested not only in Scott, but in material

+culture and national identity.
 Both the realia and the illustrative material are currently being entered in an Image Database which supplies an image and description of each item.
+Finally, mention should be made of Corson's most significant contribution

 to his own collection: an index which he referred to as his 'Scott